saurabhkaramankar/Readme_Collection/Puzzles.md

 ---

 # Poison and Rat
 There are 1000 wine bottles.
 One of the bottles contains poisoned wine.
 A rat dies after one hour of drinking the poisoned wine.
 How many minimum rats are needed to figure out which bottle contains poison in hour.

+Solution:
+We need to figure out in hour.
+We need 10 rats to figure out the poisoned bottle.
+The result is based on binary number system.
+We get 10 using ⌈ Log21000 ⌉.

+The idea is to number bottles from 1 to 1000 and write their corresponding binary numbers on the bottle.
+Each rat is assigned a position in the binary numbers written on bottles.
+Let us take an example.
+Rat 1 represents first bit in every bottle, rat 2 represents second bit and so on.
+If rat numbers 2, 4 and 6 die, then bottle number 42 (Binary 0000101010) is poisoned.

 ---